VikasRajput2002/VikasRajput2002/README.md

-- 👋 Hi, I’m  Vikash Rajput
+- 👋 Hi, I’m  Vikash Rajput from Etah, Uttar-Pradesh.
+Currently I am working as a Software Engineer at CGI.
+I have completed my B.Tech in Computer Science and Engineering from Indian Institute of Information, Guwahati.